How Adoption Grants Can Help Fund Your Adoption

 Help Us Adopt: The adoption assistance grants awarded by Help Us Adopt can be up to $15,000, which is higher than most organizations.

 National Adoption Foundation: Families adopting through any process can apply for a grant from the National Adoption Foundation.
 That means they award domestic adoption grants as well as international.
 They require applicants to have a completed home study, or be in the process of completing the home study.

 Associates Home Loan: This organization awards $1,000 grants to home-study-approved families twice a year.
 Applications are open to anyone adopting, regardless of age, race, ethnicity, religion, marital status, gender, sexual orientation or disability.

 These are only a few of the many available adoption grants that hopeful parents can apply for.
 These grants can be a great way to supplement the cost of adoption.
-If you would like to talk more about adoption grants with an adoption specialist, or ask questions about other adoption financing options, you can call 1-800-ADOPTION at any time or request more information online.
+If you would like to talk more about adoption grants with an adoption specialist, or ask questions about other adoption financing options, request more information online.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.